Iranian Committee for the Defense of Freedom and Human Rights: Crackdown

 Members of the ICDFHR came under pressure from SAVAK.
 On 8 April 1978, the same day that Habibollah Peyman was beaten up in the street, three others – Moghaddam, Bazargan and Sanjabi – received death threats.

-In November 1980, a year after the cabinet of Bazargan resigned as a result of hostage crisis, ICDFHR office was attacked and everything there from documents to furniture was either destroyed or taken away.
+In November 1980, a year after the cabinet of Bazargan resigned as a result of the hostage crisis, the ICDFHR office was attacked and everything there from documents to furniture was either destroyed or taken away.